The Water Sanctuary

-Atoll journal (co-written with ChatGPT-5.4 and first uploaded 09th May 2026) explores the huge environmental irony and paradox being highlighted by Argentine artist Tomás Saraceno in his Land Art installation El Santuario del Agua (“The Water Sanctuary”) due for completion in 2026 on the Salinas Grandes salt flats, part of South America’s infamous Lithium Triangle.
+Atoll journal (co-written with ChatGPT-5.4 and first uploaded 09th May 2026) explores the huge environmental irony and paradox of the mass lithium extraction via deep brine pumping being highlighted by Argentine artist Tomás Saraceno in his monumental land art installation El Santuario del Agua (The Water Sanctuary) due for completion in 2026 on the Salinas Grandes salt flats, part of South America’s infamous Lithium Triangle.

 The Water Sanctuary: Land Art, Lithium and the True Global Cost of the Green Transition

-The image is somewhat reminiscent of the luminous sphere of Icelandic-Danish artist Olafur Eliasson’s A symphony of disappearing sounds for the Great Salt Lake.
-In this, a huge multimedia installation projected onto a large sphere set in the public green space of Memory Grove Park, set in one of Salt Lake City’s seven canyons.
-But in El Santuario del Agua, (on the Salinas Grandes salt flats, created by volcanic action, 10 million years ago), there is no need for any artificially applied multi media.
-Here, an often blinding white light is created due to the endless expanses of white, crystalline salt reflecting the sun, whilst during the wet season a mirror effect also occurs as the rain adds a thin layer of water over the salt flats.
-Add to this a frequent shimmering of light which creates mirages on the horizon with a golden hour effects at twilight.
+The mirror-reflection of Saraceno’s domes are vaguely reminiscent of seeing the luminous sphere of Icelandic-Danish artist Olafur Eliasson’s A symphony of disappearing sounds for the Great Salt Lake.
+In this, a huge multimedia installation was projected onto a single large sphere in the public green space of Memory Grove Park, set within one of Salt Lake City’s seven canyons.
+But in El Santuario del Agua, (on a salt flat created by volcanic action, 10 million years ago), there is no need for any artificially applied multi media.
+Here, the often blinding white light is created naturally due to the endless expanses of white, crystalline salt reflecting the sun – whilst during the wet season a mirror effect also occurs as rain adds a thin layer of water over the hard salt crust, whilst a shimmering of light effect, creating mirages on the horizon, can occur at the golden hour at twilight.
+But the area is also famous for its absolute, echoing silence too, offering an almost sensory deprivation effect.
+Other than the whistling of occasional high-altitude winds or the crunch of footsteps over its thick salt crust, this silence is deafening: All things combined, it is a unique and otherworldly sensory environment.

-This contradiction lies at the heart of the book Material World: The Six Raw Materials That Shape Modern Civilization by Ed Conway.
-In it, Conway argues that modern civilisation rests upon six essential raw materials: sand, salt, iron, copper, oil and lithium.
-His examination of lithium extraction exposes a troubling paradox.
-Technologies marketed as environmentally sustainable often depend upon industrial processes that are themselves ecologically destructive.
-In the high-altitude salt flats of South America, the extraction of lithium threatens wetlands, wildlife habitats and ancient water systems relied upon by Indigenous peoples for generations.
+This exact same contradiction lies at the very heart of the book Material World: The Six Raw Materials That Shape Modern Civilization by Ed Conway.
+In it, Conway argues that the creation of our modern civilisation rests upon our acquisition and exploiting of six essential raw materials: sand, salt, iron, copper, oil and lithium.
+His examination of lithium extraction itself, exposed the troubling paradox: Technologies marketed as environmentally sustainable often depend upon industrial processes that are in themselves ecologically destructive.
+So it is, in these high-altitude salt flats of South America, that the extraction of lithium now threatens wetlands, wildlife habitats and ancient water systems relied upon by Indigenous peoples for many generations.

-Saraceno’s installation visualises precisely this tension.
+Saraceno’s installation visualises and exposes precisely these same economic pressures, political hypocrisies and tension.
 Rather than producing a detached gallery artwork, he situates his practice directly within the affected landscape and alongside the communities most impacted by extraction.
-The work therefore belongs firmly within the broader traditions of Land Art and environmental art that emerged during the late twentieth century.
+The work therefore belongs firmly within the broader traditions of land art and environmental art that emerged during the late twentieth century.

-The origins of Land Art are often associated with Robert Smithson and his seminal work Spiral Jetty (1970), constructed from rock and earth extending into Utah’s Great Salt Lake.
+The origins of land art is, of course, often associated with the artist Robert Smithson and his seminal work Spiral Jetty (1970), constructed from rock and earth extending into Utah’s Great Salt Lake.
 Smithson was fascinated by entropy — the gradual decay and transformation of landscapes shaped by industrial activity and geological time.
 His work frequently explored abandoned mines, quarries and scarred environments where nature slowly reclaimed human intervention.
 Like Smithson, Saraceno uses salt itself as both material and metaphor, allowing the environment to become an active participant in the artwork.

 Environmental critique also underpinned the practice of Agnes Denes.
 Her famous installation Wheatfield – A Confrontation (1982) transformed a landfill site beside Wall Street into a functioning wheat field, confronting viewers with questions of consumption, inequality and ecological neglect.
 Saraceno similarly juxtaposes modern industry against ancient landscapes and traditional cultures, asking viewers to reconsider what is sacrificed in the pursuit of technological progress.